monayemkhan/heart-care-react-authentication/README.md

 ### Doctor

-This Doctor component is one of the Services component of this projects here user shaw Teacher/trainer information.
+This Doctor component is one of the Services component of this projects here user shaw Doctors information.
 This Component can .map an array and pass data to Doctor component.

 ### Service Details

-This ServiceDetails is a private component nobody can access this component without log in. when a user log in into the site user can able t access the service details.
+This Service Details is a private component nobody can access this component without log in. when a user log in into the site user can able t access the service details.

 ### Login